Canada Digs In!

 Campuses involved in this initiative will improve student nutrition and food literacy through the following three actions: develop experiential food education activities (such as a school garden or a point of purchase educational campaign), develop and implement a food procurement policy, or provide a salad bar food service featuring a wide variety of vegetables and fruits.
 See below for updates about our partnership:

-Introducing the Local Food Campus Report Card!
+Introducing the Local Release of the Campus Food Report Card!

 The Farm to Campus approach is about collaboration, engagement, and relationship building at all points of the food system; among students, campus administration, community groups, food producers, and faculty.